Heermann's gull: Distribution

 Of the current population of about 150,000 pairs, 90% nest on the island of Isla Rasa off Baja California in the Gulf of California, with smaller colonies as far north as California and as far south as Nayarit.
 After breeding, birds commonly disperse to central California, and less commonly north as far as British Columbia and south as far as Guatemala.
-Some birds exhibit strong site fidelity to their nonbreeding territories, including a one-legged gull who resided for 17 years at the Loch Lomond Marina in San Rafael, California.

-Adult and fledgling by Roberts Lake in Seaside, California.

-The only known active breeding colony of Heermann's gull in the continental United States is located in Seaside, California, when a small number of gulls were observed nesting on artificial fill islands on Roberts Lake as of 1999.
+Some birds exhibit strong site fidelity to their nonbreeding territories, including a one-legged gull who resided for 17 years at the Loch Lomond Marina in San Rafael, California.The only known active breeding colony of Heermann's gull in the continental United States is located in Seaside, California, when a small number of gulls were observed nesting on artificial fill islands on Roberts Lake as of 1999.
 After the islands eroded away by 2007, the colony continued to nest on nearby rooftops.
 In June 2018, one of the colony's main nesting sites, the Seaside McDonald's, was destroyed by a drunk driving crash.
 In April 2019, after obtaining a permit from the City of Seaside, the Monterey Audubon Society deployed a floating artificial nesting island in Roberts Lake in an effort to restore nesting territory to the colony.

 Diet

-Heermann's gull eats small fish, marine invertebrates, lizards, insects, refuse, and carrion.
+Heermann's gull eats small fish, marine invertebrates, lizards, insects, and carrion.